npm-flickr/flickr-user/README.md

 ## flickr-user

-Find a Flickr user by username
+Find a Flickr user by username.
+Unlike Flickr's official API, this module assumes that username is whatever appears in the URL.

+e.g: if user's url is flickr.com/azer, its user name is "azer"

 ## Install